 Battering is the process of using a wet product to coat the chicken nugget.
 There are three main types of batters:

-- Cohesion batters designed to form a shell around the product.
-Typically flour based and used to form an envelope around the chicken nugget and as a base for ‘cementing’ the next breading layer.
+- Cohesion batters are designed to form a shell around the product.
+Typically flour-based and used to form an envelope around the chicken nugget and as a base for ‘cementing’ the next breading layer.
 Since this batter is thicker it takes longer to dry.

 Some typical time values are:

 - Adhesion batter – 9 to 12 seconds